-In English in order to make a question, we utilize word order and changes in stress to make our question known.
+In order to make a question in English, we utilize changes in word order and stress.
 Take for example the following.

 Because Japanese is more complicated in this respect, it's important for us to first start off with the most basic of questions and work our way up, understanding that more grammar is to come.
 In this endeavor, we will begin by studying the particle ka か.